 A spring house can be a free-standing structure built over a natural spring, or next to a creek or stream.
 Ideally it is built into a hill so that at least some of the walls can be made of cool earth.
 If you cannot build into a hill, you can use brick, block, or stone for the walls.

 See what you need to build a spring house:

 Things that need very cool temperatures can be kept submerged in airtight containers in the water (milk, butter, etc.) and other items that just need cooler temperatures can be kept on shelves inside the structure.

-Springhouses can become very damp so monitoring humidity levels and balancing those will be important for many vegetables.
+Springhouses can become very damp, so monitoring humidity levels and balancing those will be important.